CNA-Tech/PKS-Ninja/LabGuides/PKSIntroMonitoring-MO7212/readme.md

 </details>
 <br/>

-1.1.4 Navigate to Ops Manager at "opsman.corp.local" and open the PKS Tile
+1.1.4 From the control center desktop, Navigate to Ops Manager at "opsman.corp.local" and open the PKS Tile

 <details><summary>Screenshot 1.1.4</summary>
 <img src="Images/4.png">